 Outside areas and boundaries Visually inspected.
-There are garden grounds surrounding the property, these generally being laid to decorative chips, artificial grass and paving.
-Boundary divisions are marked by timber fencing.
-There is a driveway to the front of the property.
+There are garden grounds to the front and rear of the property.
+These are generally laid to lawn, paving and gravel chips.
+Boundary divisions are marked by masonry walls and timber fencing.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard material.
+Ceilings appear to be of plasterboard material.
+There are textured plaster and PVC ceiling finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of timber and plasterboard stud construction with a decorated finish.
-There are some tiled wall finishes.
+Internal walls are of timber stud construction finished in plasterboard.
+There are tiled and wet wall finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+Flooring is of suspended timber construction.
+I was unable to inspect the sub-floor area due to the lack of a suitable access hatch.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.

-Chimney breasts and fireplaces None.
+Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+The kitchen and utility room contain a range of floor and wall mounted storage units and worktops.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an electric fire within the lounge.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-T Cellars None.
+Internal decorative finishes are generally papered or painted.

+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located within a cupboard in the kitchen.
+The electrical switchgear is located in a cupboard within the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-The sanitary fittings in the bathroom comprise a white suite of wc, wash-hand basin and bath with mixer shower over.
-The toilet comprises a white suite of wc and wash-hand basin.
-There is a sink unit within the kitchen.
+Sanitary fittings in the bathroom comprise a white suite of WC, wash hand basin, bath and shower cabinet with mixer shower over.
+The ensuite shower room contains a white suite of WC, wash hand basin and shower cabinet with electric shower over.
+There are sink units within the kitchen and utility room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas central heating boiler located within the kitchen.
+There is an 'Ideal' wall mounted gas heating boiler in the utility room.
 This serves water filled radiators throughout the property and also provides domestic hot water.

 Drainage Covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewerage system.
+Drainage is assumed to be the main public sewerage system.